Peer-reviewed veterinary case report

 Plain-English summary

-A four-month-old male Persian cat was brought to the veterinary clinic because he was very tired, had a swollen belly, and had stopped eating.
-The cat also had a fever and some redness in his eyes.
-Tests showed high levels of bilirubin in his blood, and further examinations confirmed he had the wet form of Feline Infectious Peritonitis (a serious viral disease).
-He was treated with an antibiotic, an anti-malarial medication, and a steroid for ten days.
-After this treatment, the cat began to recover well.
+A 4-month-old male Persian cat was brought to the vet because he was very lethargic, had a swollen belly, and wasn't eating.
+The vet found that he had a fever and some eye issues, and tests showed he had Feline Infectious Peritonitis (FIP), a serious viral infection.
+The treatment included antibiotics, an anti-malarial medication, and steroids for 10 days.
+Thankfully, the cat started to recover well after the treatment.

 Abstract